- Google Chrome might not be loading pages properly because of several possible firewall issues.

 4. Update Google Chrome

-An outdated browser can also cause websites not to load properly.
+An outdated browser can also cause websites not to load correctly.
 Therefore, you need to update Google Chrome to fix the problem.
-Here’s how to do this:

 5. Remove unwanted extensions

 - In the Chrome address bar, type the following address and press enter to go to the extensions page.

 - Toggle the switch off next for the extensions you want to disable.

 - Next, click on Remove for extensions you want to delete.